viraj28/Canvas/README.md

 # Canvas
-HTML canvas, implementing Javascrit animations on the canvas.
+HTML canvas, implementing Javascript animations on the canvas.